 Atoms are lazily evaluated.
-If a state initializer function is used, it won't be executed until the
+If an atom is created using a state initializer function, this function won't run until the

 Lazy evaluation in derived atoms